simran-kaur5/currencyConverter/README.md

 HTML, CSS, JavaScript

 ## How to Run
-1. Clone the repo: `git clone https://github.com/your-username/currency-converter.git`
-2. Open `index.html` in your browser
+1. Run `https://simran-kaur5.github.io/currencyConverter/` in your browser